 - Women's life writing

 My research examines the potentialities and affordances of intermediality in women's contemporary accounts of war, particularly as they connect to issues of gender and race, and the representation of the self and the other.
-By exploring the inextricability of form and function in women’s conflict narratives, my research seeks to recover subordinate experiences of war that are overlooked by the traditional, masculinist war archive.
+By exploring the inextricability of form and function in women’s conflict narratives, my research seeks to uncover subordinate experiences of war that are overlooked by the traditional, masculinist war archive.